ChristopherCochet/salary_prediction_flask_heroku/README.md

   <kbd> <img src="images/heroku-logs.PNG?raw=true"> </kbd>

 ## Test Results
-Success, we have successfully tested the build and deployment of the Flask API to the cloud with Heroku, predictions served by our model match the ones tested locally
+Success !!!
+We have successfully tested the build and deployment of the Flask API to the cloud with Heroku, predictions served by our model match the ones tested locally

 ### Tracking our progress
   - [X] Train a salary prediction regression model and save the model and preprocessing pipeline